B4UDW3RK5/Hackers/README.md

     [2.2] BAUD RATE

-          Some card effects only apply to cards with specific BAUD rates, cards are grouped into 3 categories, 300 BAUD, 1200 BAUD & 2400 BAUD.
+          Some card effects only apply to cards with specific BAUD RATEs, cards are grouped into 3 categories, 300 BAUD, 1200 BAUD & 2400 BAUD.

     [2.3] CARD NAME